resistics/resistics/docs/source/conventions/timeseries/Phoenix-timeseries.rst

     Viewing physically scaled data

 There are a few helpful methods built in to resistics for manipulating timeseries data.
-These are generally in :mod:`utilities`.
+These are generally in :mod:`~resistics.utilities`.
 In the example below, the time data is high pass filtered 4 Hz and then plotted.

 .. literalinclude:: ../../../../examples/conventions/phoenixReaderExamples.py
     :linenos: